Tantra: Proto-Tantric elements in Buddhism

 Pre-tantric Buddhism contains elements which could be seen as proto-tantric, and which may have influenced the development of the Buddhist Tantric tradition.
 The use of magical chants or incantations can be found in the early Buddhist texts as well as in some Mahayana sutras.
 These magical spells or chants were used for various reasons, such as for protection, and for the generation of auspiciousness.
-In the Pali tradition, protection chants are called parittas, and include texts such as the Ratana Sutta which are widely recited today in the Theravada tradition.
 Mahayana incantations are called dhāraṇīs.
 Some Mahayana sutras incorporate the use of mantras, a central feature of tantric practice.

 According to Geoffrey Samuel, sramana groups like the Buddhists and Jains were associated with the dead.
 Samuel notes that they "frequently settled at sites associated with the dead and seem to have taken over a significant role in relation to the spirits of the dead."
 To step into this realm required entering a dangerous and impure supernatural realm from the Indian perspective.
 This association with death remains a feature of modern Buddhism, and in Buddhist countries today, Buddhist monks and other ritual specialists are in charge of the dead.
 Thus, the association of tantric practitioners with charnel grounds and death imagery is preceded by early Buddhist contact with these sites of the dead.

 Some scholars think that the development of tantra may have been influenced by the cults of nature spirit-deities like Yakṣas and Nagas.
 Yakṣa cults were an important part of early Buddhism.
 Yakṣas are powerful nature spirits which were sometimes seen as guardians or protectors.
 Yakṣas like Kubera are also associated with magical incantations.
 Kubera is said to have provided the Buddhist sangha with protection spells in the Āṭānāṭiya Sutta.
 These spirit deities also included numerous female deities (yakṣiṇī) that can be found depicted in major Buddhist sites like Sanchi and Bharhut.
-In early Buddhist texts there is also mention of fierce demon like deities called rākṣasa and rākṣasī, like the children eating Hārītī.
+In early Buddhist texts there is also mention of fierce demon like deities called rākṣasa and rākṣasī, like the children-eating Hārītī.
 They are also present in Mahayana texts, such as in Chapter 26 of the Lotus Sutra which includes a dialogue between the Buddha and a group of rākṣasīs, who swear to uphold and protect the sutra.
 These figures also teach magical dhāraṇīs to protect followers of the Lotus Sutra.